 After you meet the original squad over the length of the picture replacements come and die.
 As will members of the original group.
 During the pictures progression the surviving squad members become cold to the the new arrivals.
 They know the new man may not last long and even knowing his name becomes too close.

-The above scene is from an excellent recreation of the hell for the squad on Omaha Beach during the Normandy Invasion June 6, 1944.
+The following scenes are from Fuller's excellent recreation of the hell the squad faced on Omaha Beach during the Normandy Invasion June 6, 1944.

 However, Sam Fuller's motion picture might never have been made and when finally released in 1980 was not the film he shot.

 Jack L. Warner approached Fuller in the late 1950's to make a motion picture about "The Big Red One" and sent him to Europe to scout locations.
 Upon his return there was a fall out between Warner and Fuller over using John Wayne, on contract to the studio, as the Sergeant.
 Again the audience would concentrate on the actor and not the story in Sam Fuller's mind.
 Added was what the studio did to Sam Fuller's motion picture "Merrill's Marauders" ended the production before it even really started.

 In the early 1970's Peter Bogdanovich arranged for Paramount Pictures to back "The Big Red One" and Fuller was paid to write a screenplay.
 Then Frank Yablans left Paramount as Studio Head in 1976 and the project appeared to die once more.
 Enter the television production company Lorimar who was entering the motion picture industry.
 The plan was for Bogdanovich to produce Fuller's screenplay, but then Peter pulled out.
 However, Lorimar wanted to make the picture and they assigned Gene Corman the younger brother of Roger and a producer in his own right.